eleda77/eleda77.github.io/docs/vocab_list.md

 **obverse** - the side of a coin or medal bearing the head or main design;  the opposite or counterpart of a fact or truth

 **oik** - an uncouth or obnoxious person

+**oleaginous** - rich in, covered with, or producing oil, oily; exaggeratedly and distastefully complimentary; obsequious

 **orgulous** - haughty